 A crisis exists for orangutans.

-As of 2012, the Orangutan Conservancy believes there are approximately only 40,000 orangutans remaining in Borneo and Sumatra.
+In 2014, the Orangutan Conservancy believes there are approximately only 40,000 orangutans remaining in Borneo and Sumatra.
 Shockingly, the number was about 60,000 as recent as a decade ago.

-Experts estimate orangutans could be extinct in the wild in less than 25 years.
+Many experts estimate orangutans could be extinct in the wild in less than 25 years.

 Never before has their very existence been threatened so severely.
 Economic crisis combined with natural disasters and human abuse of the forest are pushing one of humankind’s closest cousins to extinction.
 Orangutans have lost well over 80% of their habitat in the last 20 years, and an estimated one-third of the wild population died during the fires of 1997-98.

 As shocking as the rapid loss of rainforests has been over these past few decades, nothing compares to the amount of land being bulldozed by palm oil plantations in the 21st century.
 Each palm plantation that destroys thousands of hectares in the pursuit of massive profits also takes with it the lives of many orangutans.
 Recent headlines reported how one palm oil firm hunted down orangutans while expanding their cash crop production.
 Meanwhile, governmental mandates, meant to protect the land and the animals, disappear faster than do the trees.

 In short, if things don’t change soon, if the main threats to orangutans – palm oil, deforestation, poaching and hunting – are not addressed in a serious, urgent and sustained manner, wild orangutans will be gone from this earth.

 The main threats in 2014 to the survival of orangutans